Moving to Malaysia: A Guide for Expats to Live Here

 Since I did not own a house or a vehicle, there was not much holding me back before I moved.
 However, I did sell my furniture and other belongings that I did not plan to ship or bring to Malaysia.

-If you are planning to live long term abroad, these are things you need to consider; whether you want to sell your house and / or car before moving.
+If you are planning to live abroad long term, tying loose ends entails deciding whether you want to sell your house and/or car before moving.

-If not, you have to make plans on how to maintain them while you are away.
+If you don’t plan to sell, you have to figure out a way to maintain them while you are away.

-I also appointed a family member to have Power of Attorney over any legal actions they needed to take on my behalf while I am abroad.
-If this is something you need to look into, you will have to hire a lawyer to write up the legal documents for you and the recipient of the power.
+In my case, I had to appoint a family member to have Power of Attorney (PoA) over any legal actions they needed to take on my behalf while I am abroad.
+If this is something you need to look into, you will have to hire a lawyer to write up the legal documents for you and the recipient of the PoA.

 Cost of Living

-The currency used in Malaysia is called ‘Malaysian Ringgit’ (MYR).
-The cost of living is relatively low here, which makes it an ideal place for people to relocate to.
-In any case, you should still do your homework by searching for a rental room or house to gauge how much you will need to prepare for your move.
+In Malaysia, the currency is ‘Malaysian Ringgit’ (MYR), and You’ll be pleased to know that the cost of living is relatively low here.
+In any case, you should still do your homework, which may include looking at options for a rental room or house to know how much you will need to spend on a major expense like rent.

 Here is a breakdown of the cost of living for the average expat: